BenjaminTuckerInstitute/Liberty/9/52/liberty.md

 The town council of Boonaboro, Md., suppressed egg picking for keeps on Easter, on the ground that egg picking is one of the entrances to the path that leads down to a gambler’s grave.

-[Login would seem to demand the suppression of egg-laying altogether.
+[Logic would seem to demand the suppression of egg-laying altogether.
 This is the only effectual way to eliminate temptation.
 Prevention is the word.]

 ### Winking a Crime.